NCAA Continuing Eligibility Information

 - For student-athletes beginning their 3rd year of collegiate (5th semester) must complete the Declaration of Degree Program and Advising Forms from the Athletic Compliance Office.
 Classes taken must be approved and signed by the advisor on the Advising Form in order to count for satisfactory progress.

-- Be able to change a designated degree program and comply with satisfactory progress requirements if (1) the change in programs is documented appropriately by the Registrar’s Office and Athletic Compliance Office, (2) the credits earned prior to the change are acceptable toward the degree previously sought and (3) the credits earned from the time of the change are acceptable toward the new desired degree.
+- Be able to change a designated degree program and comply with satisfactory progress requirements if (1) the change in programs is documented appropriately by the Academic Records’s Office and Athletic Compliance Office, (2) the credits earned prior to the change are acceptable toward the degree previously sought and (3) the credits earned from the time of the change are acceptable toward the new desired degree.

 Remedial, tutorial or noncredit courses may be used by the student to satisfy the minimum academic progress requirement only if they meet all of the following conditions: